fremen432/Eazy-Eatz/README.md

 ```
 AS A person who wants to eat a nutritious meal,
 I WANT an application that can give me ideas for different nutritious recipes based on a few given criteria,
-SO THAT I can find a recipe for a nutritious meal
+SO THAT I can find a recipe for a nutritious meal.
 GIVEN I have a recipe I want to cook,
-I ALSO WANT an application that can list the ingredients I need for that recipe and  display them in a shopping list with included nutrition facts and average prices,
+I ALSO WANT an application that can list the ingredients I need for that recipe, display them in a shopping list and include step-by-step instructions on of how to cook the meal,
-SO THAT I know what ingredients I will need to buy while shopping for my meal.
+SO THAT I know what ingredients I will need to buy and I will know how to cook the meal.
 ```

 <!-- Acceptance Criteria -->